Boris Kostić: Life and chess

-From 1923 to 1926, Kostic travelled to Australasia, the Far East, Africa, India, and Siberia.
+A strong player in his own right, Kostic is mostly famous not for his tournament results but for his chess world tours.
+From 1923 to 1926, Kostic travelled to Australasia, the Far East, Africa, India, and Siberia - places that were barely represented on the chess map of the time.
 In one match held in Africa at the equator, Kostic was in the northern hemisphere, and his opponent on the southern.

 In the late 1920s, he made another trip to the Americas.
-He represented Yugoslavia in four Chess Olympiads (London 1927, Prague 1931, Warsaw 1935, and Stockholm 1937), and in the 3rd unofficial Chess Olympiad at Munich 1936.
+He represented Yugoslavia in four Chess Olympiads (London 1927, Prague 1931, Warsaw 1935, and Stockholm 1937), and in two unofficial Chess Olympiads (Budapest 1926 and Munich 1936).

 During World War II, Kostić was imprisoned in a concentration camp by a Nazi SS commander (Schiller) because he declined to participate in tournaments called "Free Europa" and to glorify the Nazi regime.
 Afterwards, he played chess only in a more minor capacity.
 His final appearance was at the Zürich veterans tournament of 1962, which he won.
 Kostic was awarded the Grandmaster title by FIDE in 1950, on its inaugural list.
 He was fluent in Russian, English, Hungarian, German, Spanish and Hebrew.
 He died in Belgrade in 1963, aged 76.

+On September 23, 2020, the public company "Pošta Srbije" released a new postage stamps called: "Chess Giants of Serbia".
+In addition to Kostić, Svetozar Gligorić, Petar Trifunović, Milan Matulović and Milunka Lazarević were also given this honor.
+On that occasion, short biographies of the players depicted on these stamps were also published.
+The texts are given in Serbian and English, and their authors are: grandmaster Aleksandar Matanović and sports journalist Miroslav Nešić.

+Lifetime scores against selected players

+Kostić had the following record against notable players of his time.

+Players who were world champions at one point in their career are marked in bold.